Skip to content

 Frosting for Pumpkin Spice Cupcakes

 The sweet maple cream cheese frosting is the perfect complement to the subtle spice in these pumpkin cupcakes.
 It’s easy to make with only 5 ingredients in just 5 minutes.
-Of course you could always use a classic cream cheese frosting or cinnamon buttercream, but the maple extract adds a boost of sweet flavor that makes these cupcakes undeniable.
+Of course, you could always use a classic cream cheese frosting or cinnamon buttercream, but the maple extract adds a boost of sweet flavor that makes these cupcakes undeniable.

-Make sure the consistency of your frosting is thick enough to hold it’s shape when piping.
+Make sure the consistency of your frosting is thick enough to hold its shape when piping.
 I like to use a 1M star tip to frost the perfect cupcakes.
 It’s easy to use and makes them look like they came from a local bakery!
-If you don’t have a tip, you could always snip the corner off a zip top bag and pipe the frosting on that way.
+If you don’t have a tip, you could always snip the corner off a zip-top bag and pipe the frosting on that way.

 PARTY DECORATIONS